-On 19 December 2023, the Company received US\$100,000,000 subordinated debt from its direct parent MSSH.
-Details of the terms of the subordinated debt, including the contractual maturity and the interest rates are provided in Note 9.
+The Company receives subordinated debt from its direct parent MSSH.
+Details of the terms of the subordinated debt, including the contractual maturity and the interest rates are provided in Note 8.
 The interest rates are established by the Morgan Stanley Group Treasury function based on available market information at the time the loan is provided.
-Interest of US\$306,000 is outstanding as at 31 December 2023.
+As at 31 December 2024, US\$251,056 of interest was payable on the subordinated debt of US\$200,000,000.